sslover/designing-for-data-personalization/syllabus.md

      * The above routes should use the methods from the [Mongoose.js Cheat Sheet](https://github.com/sslover/designing-for-data-personalization/blob/master/week8/mongoose-cheatsheet.md)

     * This week, you must also come up with your final project proposal.
 This can cover any dataset you are interested in, and should have both a back-end (storage/API) component and a front-end visualization component.
+However, if there is another type of project you are passionate about that strays from the above, you may also propose it (physical data viz, Web storytelling, etc.)

     * Prepare a 4-minute (max) presentation that covers the following:
         * The API you have created (show us the model and then the working data feed)